What is the difference between a controller and a CFO? Which does my business need? Do we need both?

 Controller vs. CFO Salaries

-According to CFO.com, the average cash compensation for a CFO in a private company with less than $20MM in annual revenue is $194,354.
+According to CFO.com, the average cash compensation for a CFO providing CFO services for startups such as in a private company with less than $20MM in annual revenue is $194,354.
 CFOs for private companies with $21-$99MM in annual revenue make an average of $237,983 in base salary.
 (Private company CFOs make 45% less than those at public companies.)
 Tack on benefits and bonus and you can expect to pay $225,000 to $275,000 depending on business size.

 According to PayScale.com, the median compensation package for a small business controller is $80,296.
 The complete range of salaries varies from $50,500 to $133,400 with influencing factors including company size and location.